alevy/www/research.md

 layout: default
 ---

-{% include references.md %}
+I'm particularly excited about developing and deploying research beyond publication.
+The [active](#active) projects below may are those that have ongoing research associated with them, or are past the point of the main research goals but I still hack on them actively.

+# Active

+## User-centric cloud computing

+* Information Flow Control for FaaS
+* End-to-end secure applications
+* Verifiable decentralized computation with incentives
+* Defending you from advertising networks

+## Less may be more in the cloud

+* Multi-dispatch consistency models

+* Fixpoint: a functional approach to burst scalable computations

+* Distributed debugging

+## Foundational Secure Systems

+* Property-testing for low-level concurrent code

+* Using types to enforce safety properties in the kernel

-## Leak-Avoidant Resource Provisioners (LARPs)
+* Leak-Avoidant Resource Provisioners (LARPs)

     Conventional wisdom suggests that side-channels are unavoidable in secure computer systems.
 Practitioners treat side-channels as a game of whack-a-mole, in which they respond to newly discovered side-channel with ad-hoc mitigations or defenses.
 Often these defenses and mitigations come with large performance penalties, and practitioners have no way to reason about the security vs. performance trade-offs they face.

     In this project, we aim to design a framework for system builders to eliminate a large class of side-channels, by design.
 In particular, we rely on a novel insight that eliminating many side-channels can be viewed as a problem of designing provisioners for shared resources that don't leak information through provisioning decisions.
 While most resource provisioners, such as CPU schedulers, memory allocators, and I/O device multiplexers, are design to achieve fair sharing or optimize utilization, we propose a new class of _Leak Avoidant Resource Provisioners_ (or _LARPs_) that avoid information leaks by construction, and optimize for performance or fairness subject to that constraint.

 ## Tock OS